mixpanel/mixpanel-node/readme.md

 // delete a user in Mixpanel Engage without altering $last_seen
-// - pass option `$ignore_time: true` to prevent the $last_seen property from being updated mixpanel.people.delete_user('billybob', {$ignore_time: true});
+// - pass option `$ignore_time: true` to prevent the $last_seen property from being updated
+// (useful if you subsequently re-import data for the same distinct ID) mixpanel.people.delete_user('billybob', {$ignore_time: true});

 // Create an alias for an existing distinct id